Parallel Model Predictive Control for Deterministic Systems: Introduction

 where $x_{k+1}=f(x_k,\mu(x_k))$, $k=0,\,1,\,\dots$.
 The optimal cost function $J^*$ is defined pointwise as

 A stationary policy $\mu^*$ is called optimal if

 Optimal policies satisfy

-if the minimum in \eqref{eq:mu_star} can be attained for all $x$.
+{assuming the minimum in \eqref{eq:mu_star} can be attained for all $x$}.

-In the context of dynamic programming (DP), the goal is to obtain an optimal policy $\mu^*$.
-However, due to the increase of the computation as the cardinality of $X$ increases, computing $J^*$ can be prohibitive.
-A possible solution is to replace $J^*$ with some easily computable function $\Bar{J}$ and perform similar minimization as to \eqref{eq:mu_star}.
-It is then reasonable to expect the obtained policy $\tilde{\mu}$ to be close to optimal, in the sense that $J_{\tilde{\mu}}\approx J^*$, if $\Bar{J}$ resembles $J^*$ in some way.
+In the context of dynamic programming (DP), the goal is to obtain an optimal policy $\mu^*$ and optimal cost function $J^*$.
+However, computing $\mu^*$ and $J^*$ is often intractable.
+To obtain an approximate solution, one may use some known function {$J$} in place of $J^*$ and {compute a policy $\tilde \mu$ via a minimization calculation similar to \eqref{eq:mu_star} at each time}.
+If {$J$} resembles $J^*$ in some way, we may expect the obtained policy $\tilde{\mu}$ close to optimal, in the sense that $J_{\tilde{\mu}}\approx J^*$.
 This idea constitutes the essence of a broad class of suboptimal schemes.

-One common choice of $\Bar{J}$ is the exact or approximate cost function of certain available policy $\mu$.
-This method is known as \emph{rollout}, and the policy $\mu$ is called the \emph{base policy}.
-The resulting policy $\tilde{\mu}$ is called the \emph{rollout policy}.
-When the cost function of $\mu$ is known exactly, the rollout policy is guaranteed to outperform the base policy in the sense that $J_{\tilde{\mu}}(x)\leq J_\mu(x)$ for all $x$.
-Rollout schemes were proposed in \cite{tesauro1996line} for solving backgammon and later modified in \cite{bertsekas1997rollout} for solving combinatorial problems.

-To address the inadequacy of $J_\mu$ or its approximation replacing $J^*$ in the minimization \eqref{eq:mu_star}, some enhancements can be brought to bear.
-One approach, already proposed in \cite{tesauro1996line}, is to set $\Bar{J}\approx J_\mu$, select an integer $\ell$, and compute $\tilde{\mu}(x_0)$ as

-where the state evolution $x_k$ and control $u_k$ are subject to dynamics \eqref{eq:dynamics} and control constraints $u_k\in U(x_k)$, respectively.
-This approach is referred to as rollout with $\ell$-step lookahead.
-Another modification, given in \cite{bertsekas1997rollout}, is to solve simultaneously multiple copies of \eqref{eq:l_lookahead}, each involving a different base policy $\mu_i$.
-It then sets $\tilde{\mu}(x_0)$ as the first control of the copy with the smallest value (see Section~\ref{sec:main} for a precise definition).
-Assuming the cost functions of all involved policies $\mu_i$ are known exactly, this rollout policy outperforms all of them.
-This is the rollout with multiple heuristics introduced earlier.
-A salient feature is that the approach can be parallelized; with sufficient computing units, a better performance guarantee is provided with no additional computation time.

-A popular scheme, especially for systems with continuous state and control components, is model predictive control (MPC).
-MPC defines a policy through online computation similar to \eqref{eq:l_lookahead}, with some real-valued function $G$ in place of $\Bar{J}$.
-Since often the primary goal of MPC is to address the constraints on the state and control while ensuring the state approaching some desired points, it is common to impose set membership constraint on the state $x_\ell$.
-This set, referred to as the \emph{terminal constraint}, and the function $G$, referred to as the \emph{terminal cost}, typically relate to a same policy, and they are obtained before online computation starts.
-As the close resemblance suggests, MPC can be regarded as a form of rollout with the terminal constraint and terminal cost playing the role of $J^*$ \cite{bertsekas2005dynamic}.